TamerAli-0/final-project/README.md

-Integrated Project By: Tamer Ali, Yousif Amin
+Islamic Project By: Tamer Ali

-About: Natural Disasters
+About something idk in arabic lol